 2. Data

 The main data source is a database of eviction notices filed with the San Francisco Rent Board between 2007 and 2016.
-These data (n=47,763) represent the full universe of eviction notices filed by landlords against tenants in San Francisco during that ten year period.
+These data (n=47,763) represent the full universe of eviction notices filed by landlords against tenants in San Francisco during that ten-year period.
 The detailed data used for this study are made available by written request from the San Francisco Rent Board, but a geographically anonymized version of this dataset can be downloaded directly from the city’s open data portal.
 Most of the eviction records include the reason for the eviction but many are not specified (see Tables 1 and 2 for a summary of the eviction data).
 Although eviction notices do not necessarily result in an eviction, it is common for tenants faced with a notice to pre-emptively vacate their residences in order to avoid the legal ramifications associated with an actual eviction.
 In this way, eviction notices are in many ways a better measure of the pressures faced by tenants than a similar dataset of unlawful detainers or writs of restitution would be.
 The terms eviction and eviction notice will be used interchangeably to refer to the Rent Board data.

-The outcome variable of interest in this study is eviction notices per residential unit per year across the entire population of San Francisco parcels with two or more residential units.
+The outcome variable of interest in this study is eviction notices per residential unit per year across the universe of San Francisco parcels with two or more residential units.
 The full dataset was assembled by matching eviction records against annual parcel-level tax assessor records published by the City and County of San Francisco between 2007 and 2016.
 After cleaning and standardizing the assessor data, 2,182,926 parcel records are aggregated by year and street address to arrive at a total population of 1,711,141 unique year/address combinations.
 After dropping 43 eviction records due to incomplete or malformed data, I am able to find an exact match in the assessor records for 94.9% of the eviction notices (n=45,273).